Khudaja/Python_Projects/password-generator/README.md

 # Password Generator

 ## ⭐ Overview
-This is a simple password generator built using **Streamlit** and **Python**.
+This is a simple password generator built using **Streamlit**, **UV** and **Python**.
 It allows users to generate strong passwords based on their preferences, such as including digits and special characters.

 ##  Features
 - Generate random passwords with customizable length (4-20 characters).